5055-RREGULATIONS REGARDING HOMELESS CHILDREN AND YOUTH

 - Ensuring collaboration with community and school personnel responsible for providing education and related support services to homeless children and youth.

 - Collaborating with and participating in professional development and technical assistance activities offered by the State Office of the Coordinator for the Education of Homeless Children and Youth.

-- Ensuring that school personnel providing services to homeless children and youths receive professional development and other technical assistance activities regarding the McKinney-Vento Act.
+- Ensuring that school personnel providing services to homeless children and youth receive professional development and other technical assistance activities regarding the McKinney-Vento Act.

 - Ensuring that unaccompanied youth are enrolled in school and that procedures are implemented to identify and remove barriers that prevent them from receiving credit for full or partial coursework satisfactorily completed at a prior school, in accordance with State, local, and school policies.

 - With appropriate training, affirming that a child or youth who is eligible for and participating in a program provided by the District, or the immediate family of such a child or youth, is eligible for homeless assistance programs administered under Title IV of the McKinney-Vento Act.